- 5-Minute Article

 - Widows are eligible to receive either their own Social Security payment or their late spouse’s as a survivor benefit, keeping the higher of the two payments – but not both.

 In some cases, you may be able to strategically maximize payments.
-One example: You can claim a late spouse’s benefit before reaching your FRA, then switch to your benefit later, or vice versa.
+For instance, you can claim a late spouse’s benefit before reaching your FRA, then switch to your benefit later, or vice versa.

 All of these choices can affect your financial security in retirement, so it’s important to discuss the scenarios and outcomes with a financial professional.

-Women often shoulder the majority of caregiving services for family members.11 And that support can come with a costly price tag in the form of reduced income, increased financial stress, and at-risk retirement security.
-In fact, one study reveals that family caregivers spend an average of nearly 20% of their personal income on out-of-pocket costs related to providing care to loved ones.12
+Women often shoulder the majority of caregiving services for family members.12 And that support can come with a costly price tag in the form of reduced income, increased financial stress, and at-risk retirement security.
+In fact, one study reveals that family caregivers spend an average of nearly 26% of their personal income on out-of-pocket costs related to providing care to loved ones.13

 If you’re stepping into a caregiving role, it’s a good idea to discuss the impact with a financial professional.
-He or she can be a resource to help you navigate expenses and income sources as well as determine how much financial support you can provide without jeopardizing your financial future.
+They can be a resource to help you navigate expenses and income sources as well as determine how much financial support you can provide without jeopardizing your financial future.